-33 the other claims.
+jurisdiction over one or more claims, and another federal court has exclusive jurisdiction over the other claims.
 Does a claim sound properly in contract (within the exclusive jurisdiction of the Court of Federal Claims) or in tort (within the exclusive jurisdiction of district courts)?
-34 35 Where the answer is not clear or could be both, the choice of any other court for an initial filing 36 could result in dismissal of a claimant's subsequent suit in the Court of Federal Claims under 37 Section 1500.
-When a plaintiff prosecutes a challenge to agency action in district court based on the Administrative Procedure Act (which may necessarily precede pursuit of any monetary 38 39 relief for the same claim in the Court of Federal Claims) appellate proceedings on his or her Administrative Procedure Act litigation could well carry past the Court of Federal Claims' six-40 year statute of limitations.
-Thus, in conjunction with the statute of limitations, Section 1500 41 42 may foreclose full recovery for plaintiffs prosecuting meritorious claims in good faith.
+Where the answer is not clear or could be both, the choice of any other court for an initial filing could result in dismissal of a claimant's subsequent suit in the Court of Federal Claims under Section 1500.
+When a plaintiff prosecutes a challenge to agency action in district court based on the Administrative Procedure Act (which may necessarily precede pursuit of any monetary relief for the same claim in the Court of Federal Claims) appellate proceedings on his or her Administrative Procedure Act litigation could well carry past the Court of Federal Claims' sixyear statute of limitations.
+Thus, in conjunction with the statute of limitations, Section 1500 may foreclose full recovery for plaintiffs prosecuting meritorious claims in good faith.